CSSAW/DWA-Data-Scraper/README.md

                         The url to the list of the stations.
 Defaults to the verified list for the Limpopo basin.
   --data_output_dir DATA_OUTPUT_DIR
+                        This is where the CSVs of data from each of the stations will go.
   --always_download     Will download webpages regardless if they are already
                         downloaded.
 This is akin to refreshing a page in a web browser